Joseph Johnston Monument, Bentonville

 The monument is a bronze statue of General Johnston atop a stone and brick base.
-The statue depicts a uniformed Johnston standing with one foot on a rock, pointing off into the distance.
-He has his binoculars in his hand and his sword at his side.
+The statue depicts a uniformed Johnston standing with one foot on a rock, pointing off into the distance with his left hand.
+He has binoculars in his right hand and sword at his side.
 The statue weighs approximately 400 pounds.

 "DEFENDER OF THE SOUTHLAND TO THE END” / GENERAL JOSEPH EGGLESTON JOHNSTON / IN MEMORY AND HONOR OF THE CONFEDERATE SOLDIERS / WHO FOUGHT AT BENTONVILLE BATTLEFIELD, NORTH CAROLINA / DURING MARCH 19-21, 1865 / ERECTED BY SONS OF CONFEDERATE VETERANS / DEDICATED MARCH 20, 2010 / SCULPTOR: CARL W. REGUTTI